PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning

-\paragraph{\textbf{Limitations}} Our work focuses on high-level planning, not low-level control.
-Integrating learned principles into VLA execution remains open~\citep{pi2025pi06, gemini2025robotics}.
-Current VLAs struggle when task descriptions include novel physical constraints.
-Bridging this gap is an exciting direction.
-For continuous real-world deployment, environment reset remains a practical challenge.
-When objects fall off tables or parts break, our system requires human intervention.
-Autonomous recovery and repair would enable truly lifelong learning~\citep{liu2021lifelong}.
+\paragraph{\textbf{Limitations}} Our work focuses on high-level planning rather than low-level control.
+Integrating learned principles into end-to-end VLA execution is still open~\citep{pi2025pi06,gemini2025robotics}, and current VLAs struggle when task descriptions include novel physical constraints; closing that gap is a natural next step.
+For continuous real-world deployment, environment reset is a practical bottleneck: when objects fall off tables or parts break, the system needs human intervention, and autonomous recovery and repair would be required for truly lifelong learning~\citep{liu2021lifelong}.